 First version of regional accounts is published 12 month after the reference year.
 Final regional accounts are published 3 years after the reference year.
 Regional accounts have a high degree of punctuality

-There is a close relationship between the national accounts and the regional accounts.
 Regional accounts are consistent with the national accounts, as the sum of the figures for each region with respect to each individual variable is equal to the national accounts value for the same variables.
-Consequently, each variable can be interpreted in the same manner as the national accounts variables, and the data sources and methods used in the national accounts are part of regional accounts.
-As mentioned, the regional accounts are based on guidelines set out in ESA2010 and are thereby directly comparable with other regional accounts from the EU Member States.
+Consequently, each variable can be interpreted in the same manner as the national accounts variables.
+Regional accounts are based on guidelines set out in ESA2010 and are thereby directly comparable with other regional accounts from the EU Member States.
 Consistent time series are available for 1993 onwards.

 Regional accounts by 38 industries and 11 provinces/5 regions are available (at a charge).
 Furthermore regional data can be provided (at a charge) for groups of municipalities with a joint population of at least 100.000 inhabitants.In addition GDP and other non-industry data is available for municipalities with a population of at least 10.000 inhabitants.